 Stars Over Yellowstone

-Used with permission from the artist: Tyler Nordgren, contact Tyler for information on reprints at: Tyler_Nordgren@redlands.edu (Tyler is our planned speaker for July 2013 Stars Over Yellowstone.)
+Used with permission from the artist: Tyler Nordgren, contact Tyler for information on reprints at: Tyler_Nordgren@redlands.edu (Tyler was our speaker for July 2013 Stars Over Yellowstone.)

 STARS OVER YELLOWSTONE 2014 Dates:

-Dates have been set for the Stars Over Yellowstone 2014 events, no speakers have been set yet, we will update as that is finalized:
+Dates have been set for the Stars Over Yellowstone 2014 events:

 August will be the Montana Star Watch event the 21st-24th